dynamo/dynamo/README.md

 end
 ```

-Now, all we need to do is to change the `Stacker` module to initialize the new supervisor tree instead of the Dynamo directly:
+Now all we need to do is to change the `Stacker` module to initialize the new supervisor tree instead of the Dynamo directly:

 ```elixir
 defmodule Stacker do